 LMU librarians serve as liaisons to support outreach and collection development for each academic department and program.
 Liaisons are responsible for ensuring that our collections comprehensively support LMU's academic programs.
 In their collection development role, librarian liaisons choose library materials by actively seeking out, evaluating, and reviewing materials, and connecting with faculty in their department to stay abreast of curricular or research interest changes.

 In their outreach function, liaisons are a conduit between academic departments and the library to make sure that we are serving the unique research and information literacy needs of students and faculty in each discipline to the best of our ability.
-Liaisons are assigned subjects based on his/her undergraduate and graduate degrees, academic interests, and the needs of the library.
+Liaisons are assigned subjects based on their undergraduate and graduate degrees, academic interests, and the needs of the library.

 Each academic department/program at LMU assigns a faculty member to serve as Faculty Library Representative (FLR) for that department for a three year term.
 The FLR may be the primary contact person for his or her department with the library.
 FLRs are responsible for communicating curriculum changes to the library and providing feedback from the faculty to the library regarding library services, policies, procedures, and collections.

-Faculty with questions regarding the purchase of library materials or other functions of the library should contact their departmental FLR or their librarian liaison (name links below will email the library liaison).
+Faculty with questions regarding the purchase of library materials or other functions of the library should contact their departmental FLR or their librarian liaison (name links below will email the liaison).
 For general questions about the liaison program, please contact Jamie Hazlitt.